Genivia/RE-flex/doc/index.md

 The Boost.Regex engines are all initialized with `match_not_dot_newline`, which disables dotall matching as the default setting.
 Dotall can be re-enabled with the `(?s)` regex mode modifier.
 This is done for compatibility with scanners.

-The PCRE2 engines use Perl mode matching.
-PCRE2 also offers POSIX mode matching with `pcre2_dfa_match()`.
-However, group captures are not supported in this mode.
-Therefore, no PCRE2 POSIX mode class is included as a choice.
-JIT optimizations speed up matching.
-However, this comes at a cost of extra processing when the PCRE2 matcher class is instantiated.

 A matcher may be applied to strings and wide strings, such as `std::string` and `std::wstring`, `char*` and `wchar_t*`.
 Wide strings are converted to UTF-8 to